-I drove past the coin laundromat on the way and saw some women doing their laundry.
-This is not a particularly unusual sight, but I thought about them for quite a while that night.
-It was a cold night and I began to wonder how they were able to haul all their laundry there.
+I drove past the coin laundromat on the way and saw a woman doing her laundry.
+This is not a particularly unusual sight, but I thought about her for quite a while that night.
+It was a cold night and I began to wonder how she was able to haul all their laundry there.
 Did she have to pack it into the backseat of a car, or did she have to drag it in a garbage bag onto a bus?
 I wondered how long she would’ve had to wait for the bus to arrive.
 And what if the bag got a hole in it and all the clothes spilled out?

 Did she bring their kids with her, even though it was cold outside and close to bedtime?
 Did she have to find someone to watch her kiddos while she waited?
 Or did she leave their oldest in charge while she went out?
 I wondered how often she’d have to repeat this tedious exercise to launder clothes for her family.
 Once per week?
 Twice a month?
 Or longer?

 And once the clothes are done, how long would she have to wait for the bus to get home?
 It’d be pretty dark and cold outside by the time she’d be finished.
 I wondered if she’d have to haul it all up several flights of stairs to an apartment once she arrived home.
 Would she have to take it all in one trip, or would she have anyone to help her carry it once she got home?